WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Experiments

-Notably, WaveGNN achieves significant improvements in AUPRC, with gains of 10.2\% and 2.4\% over the best baseline in the binary tasks on the P19 and P12 datasets, respectively.
-In the multi-class task on the PAM dataset, WaveGNN consistently outperforms all baselines, demonstrating performance improvements of over 3.3\% across all metrics.
-The PAM dataset has the smallest missing ratio and very long sequences among the evaluated datasets.
-This highlights that WaveGNN is highly effective not only in challenging scenarios like P19, which has over a 94\% missing ratio and short sequences, but also in cases with less irregularity.
+WaveGNN achieves the best performance on PAM across all metrics, underscoring its strength in multi-class activity classification under high sparsity.
+On P12, it provides the top AUPRC (49.4) and an AUROC nearly tied with DGM$^{2}$-O (83.9 vs.\ 84.4, a 0.5 gap), showing competitive performance on highly irregular mortality prediction.
+On P19, GraFITi achieves higher scores, because this binary task involves much shorter sequences, favoring interpolation-based methods.

-The results on the binary 48-IHM task of the MIMIC dataset are mixed.
-While WaveGNN outperforms UTDE by 2.64\% in terms of F1 score, UTDE performs better in terms of AUPRC.
-This can be attributed to MIMIC's longer sequences of observations with a lower missing data ratio compared to the P12 and P19 binary tasks, making imputation-based methods more effective for this less challenging binary classification task.
-However, in the more challenging multi-label classification task of 24-PHE on the same dataset, WaveGNN outperforms UTDE by a margin of 23.7\% in F1 score, demonstrating that imputation-based methods become less effective in more complex scenarios.
+As shown in Table~\ref{tab:mimic_results}, on the MIMIC dataset, WaveGNN shows mixed results on the binary 48-IHM task.
+While WaveGNN improves over the next best model, UTDE, by 2.64\% in F1 score, UTDE achieves a higher AUPRC.
+This can be attributed to MIMIC's lower missingness compared to P12 and P19, which makes interpolation-based models more competitive in this relatively easier binary task.
+However, in the more complex multi-label classification task of 24-PHE on the same dataset, WaveGNN outperforms UTDE by \emph{23.7\%} in F1 score, suggesting that imputation-based approaches are less effective in challenging, multi-label settings.

-In sum, on datasets with lower missing data ratios and longer sequences, like MIMIC and PAM, imputation-based methods like UTDE tend to outperform specialized models.
-Conversely, on datasets with higher missing data ratios, such as P19, specialized models like Raindrop are more effective.
-This makes sense: with more observations, imputation can more accurately estimate missing values, whereas in cases with fewer observations, the biased assumptions of imputation methods become less effective, making direct modeling approaches more suitable.
-Notably, WaveGNN consistently outperforms the best of both methods across all datasets.